aadinoyiibrahim/income/README.md

 ```bash
 python3 predict.py
 ```

-and lastly, run to get your predictions
+and lastly, you can pass a new data file by runing

 ```bash
 python3 predict.py --input "../data/2016-09-19_79351_training_july.csv"
 ```